Read summarized version with

 Customer support efficiency increases by 25% with knowledge management tools.

-We've seen companies cut onboarding time from weeks to days just by having proper training documentation in place.
+We’ve watched companies cut onboarding from weeks to days simply by having proper onboarding material that teaches the job ready to go.

 Reduce Time Wasted Searching